qwertykaran/qwertykaran/README.md

 ---

 #### ⚡ Fun Fact
-I'm on a 90-day challenge to grow mentally, physically, academically, and spiritually — discipline is my superpower! 💪
+✅ Successfully completed a **90-day transformation challenge** focused on mental, physical, academic, and spiritual growth — discipline is now a habit, not a phase! 💪

 ---